francescovallone/serinus/.website/blog/serinus_2_0.md

 }
 ```

-With these changes, we belive that calling the plugin `serinus_swagger` is no longer appropriate, as it now supports multiple renderers and a more comprehensive OpenAPI integration.
+With these changes, we believe that calling the plugin `serinus_swagger` is no longer appropriate, as it now supports multiple renderers and a more comprehensive OpenAPI integration.
 Therefore, we have renamed the package to `serinus_openapi` to better reflect its capabilities.

 Although this feature is still in its early stages, we are committed to expanding its capabilities and providing a comprehensive solution for API documentation and client generation.